p4lang/PI/proto/docs/p4runtime.md

 -   not specifying a message field, or
 -   giving 0 for a field of a scalar data type (such as for an uint32 ID).

-For example, the client can issue the following ReadRequest to read all devices and all entities that a run time server manages:
+For example, the client can issue the following `ReadRequest` to read all entities from all devices that a runtime server manages:

 ```
 device_id: 0